bolekhub/FetchCheff/README.md

 ### Summary: Include screen shots or a video of your app highlighting its features

-The app just start will load all resources, one resources are loaded next time will be faster because some images will be stored in cache.
-Keep touch as long press and the full size image is shown as modal. ( requirement for the app is single view, for me is not considered a navigation, its just same page and modern way to see detail).
+The app just starting will load all resources; once resources are loaded, next time will be faster because some images will be stored in cache.
+Long press to view the full-size image.
+(Requirement for the app is a single view; for me, it is not considered navigation; it's just the same page and a modern way to see detail.).

-    The pull to refresh gesture will clear any selected cuisine type and load data again.
-At the bottom of the app theres a simple menu to filterout on cuisine type.
-Clearing selection is performed with the aforehead mentioned pull to refresh gesture.
+    The pull-to-refresh gesture will clear any selected cuisine type and load data again.
+At the bottom of the app, there's a simple menu to filter out cuisine type.
+Clearing selection is performed with the aforementioned pull-to-refresh gesture.

 ![image1](FetchChef/Images/img1.png)
 ![image2](FetchChef/Images/img2.png)